 Have you ever scheduled an interview, a date, or a meeting and needed to give yourself a pep talk before the big moment?
-You took a deep breath and swallowed hard, telling yourself, “I can do this.”
+Take a deep breath and swallowed hard, telling yourself, “I can do this.”
 Suddenly a wave of nervous energy crashed over you, and a familiar voice flooded your mind with doubt.
 “What if they don’t like me?
-I’m going to make a fool of myself.
+I am going to make a fool of myself.
 I can’t do this.”
 Then reluctantly, yet with a sense of relief, you canceled the event.
-By not overcoming shyness you have missed out on countless life experiences as well as business opportunities.
+By not overcoming shyness, you have missed out on countless life experiences as well as business opportunities.
 You are not alone.

 According to Dr. Bernardo J. Carducci, P.h.D., head of the Shyness Research Institute at Indiana University Southeast, about 40% of adults worldwide believe they are shy.
-And as a result, they are less likely to advance in their careers and not surprisingly, have fewer social connections.
+As a result, they are less to advance in their careers and not surprisingly, have fewer social connections.
 Does this scenario sound familiar?

-At this point, you might be asking, “Was I born this way?”
+At this point, you may be asking, “Was I born this way?”
 That’s a good question.
-While Scientists debate whether there’s a gene that causes shyness, Carducci does not believe people are born with it.
-He writes, “shyness is characterized by three major features: excessive self-consciousness, excessive negative self-evaluation, and excessive negative self-preoccupation.
-All three characteristic features of shyness involve a sense of self.
-And the sense of self does not develop until approximately 18 months of age.”
+While Scientists debate whether there’s a gene that causes shyness, Carducci does not believe people are born.
+He writes, “shyness is distinguished by three major essentials: exorbitant self-consciousness, exorbitant negative self-evaluation, and exorbitant negative self-preoccupation.
+These three features of shyness entail a sense of self.
+And the self-sense does not develop until approximately 18 months of age.”
 And there doesn’t appear to be one single cause for this affliction either.
-Perhaps your shyness stems from your temperament, personality, upbringing or a combination of all three.
+Perhaps your shyness stems from your temperament, personality, upbringing, or a combination of all three.

 I’m not talking about introverts either.
 They feel comfortable spending time alone and prefer solitary activities.
-Timid people, however, long to interact and participate in activities and gatherings, but don’t feel capable.
+However, Timid people long to interact and participate in activities and gatherings, but don’t feel capable.
 So, what’s the secret to overcoming shyness as a mature adult?
-You have probably tried to conquer it in the past or hoped to outgrow it by now, but shyness isn’t going away on its own.
-Perhaps the time is right to consider a few new resources.
+You have probably tried to conquer it in the past or hoped to outgrow it by now, but shyness isn’t going away.
+Maybe the time is right to consider a few new resources.

 Shyness.com: Plant Food For Shrinking Violets

 Shyness.com is a comprehensive catalog of resources for those seeking treatment for this problem.
-Sponsored by The Shyness Institute in Berkely, California, this website is packed with helpful information.
 You can find suggested books, research, therapists, training programs, meditations, and more.
 Dr. Lynne Henderson, P.h.D., is the director of this research facility.
-Listen her speak about shyness in the workplace in a fascinating radio interview here.
+Listen to her speak about shyness in the workplace in a fascinating radio interview.